Credit Suisse, UBS deal: What you need to know | Headlines

 Credit Suisse, UBS deal: What you need to know

-* The Bank of England welcomed moves by the Swiss authorities to support financial stability after UBS agreed to purchase Credit Suisse on Sunday and it said the UK banking system was well capitalised and funded.
+* UBS Chairman Colm Kelleher said the bank wants to keep Credit Suisse's Swiss unit, speaking at a news conference announcing the merger between Switzerland's two biggest banks on Sunday.

-UBS agreed to buy rival Swiss bank Credit Suisse for 3 billion Swiss francs ($3.23 billion) and agreed to assume up to $5.4 billion in losses, in a shotgun merger engineered by Swiss authorities to avoid further market-shaking turmoil in global banking.
+UBS agreed to buy rival bank Credit Suisse for 3 billion Swiss francs ($3.23 billion) and assume up to $5.4 billion in losses, in a shotgun merger engineered by Swiss authorities to avoid further market-shaking turmoil in global banking.
 DEVELOPMENTS

+* Equity futures and Asian stocks struggled to stabilise on Monday, despite initial investor relief over the weekend deal to rescue Credit Suisse and promises of liquidity from central banks. * Credit Suisse told staff its wealth assets are operationally separate from UBS for now, but once they merged clients might want to consider moving some assets to another bank if concentration was a concern.

 MAX GEORGIOU, ANALYST, THIRD BRIDGE, LONDON: "Today is one of the most significant days in European banking since 2008, with far-reaching repercussions for the industry.
 These events could alter the course of not only European banking but also the wealth management industry more generally."